nequ4tion/cpwntools/README.md

 For compilation of executables the flag `-lcpwn` is needed; if this library should be dynamically linked, `-lcpwndyn` can be used.
 This only works when the library has been installed globally.

+Documentation on all implemented modules can be built using Doxygen.
+This can be done by invoking `doxygen Doxyfile` in the projects root directory.

 # Installation
 The library can be installed on the system globally by invoking `./manage install`.
 To remove it from the system `./manage uninstall` can be used.